diegomera84/WhiteTower_Automation_Challenge/README.md

 Cypress is a next generation front end testing tool built for the modern web.
 We address the key pain points developers and QA engineers face when testing modern applications.

+It is possible to run the tests on different devices using viewport.

 ## Table of contents

 * [Getting started](#getting-started)